 These are my views about Eid-al-Adha, the festival of sacrifice and animal sacrifices in general from a logical and rational standpoint.

 I understand that Eid-Al-Adha is supposed to be about giving and sharing but why does an innocent animal have to suffer for that, why can’t we give our community, our relatives and the poor foods that don’t require an animal to be killed.
 Why can’t we give them rice, beans, lentils, fruit and veggies.
 Why do we have to resort to violence to try to do something good?
 There are so many other ways of giving and sharing that don’t involve taking away an innocent animal’s life.

-The golden rule in Islam is to treat others the way you wish to be treated.
-I think it’s about time to realize there is no doubt that non-human animals also fall under that category of others.
-You can show your love and wealth to God without oppressing other beings.
+We can show our love and wealth to God without oppressing other beings.
 It doesn’t make sense to be violent to show love.
 Violence and love, those two things, don’t mix.
-Slaughter sacrifice call it whatever you want but at the end of the day it’s still killing.
+Slaughter, sacrifice, call it whatever you want but at the end of the day it’s still killing.
 It’s still taking away an innocent being’s life.
 It’s still cold-blooded murder.

 The brutal ritual at “Adha” is not necessary these days, especially in a religion that preaches compassion and love.
 Peace does not exist where there is violence inflicted on an innocent being.
 We can offer anything we deem valuable to those less fortunate without compromising the life of an innocent animal and inflict pain and suffering where it is not needed.
 We’re not living 1400 years ago, and the world is continuously changing.
 We can create a world today where there is less violence; it is a better world than yesterday’s.
 Please do the right thing, don’t kill animals this Eid.
 Choose to be kind.
 Choose compassion over killing.